-Using the Power Door Locks
+Power Door Locks (If equipped)

-Your vehicle has power door locks.
-The controls to lock the doors are on the trim panel of the front door.
+If your vehicle has power door locks, the controls to lock the doors are on the trim panel of the front door.
 When you close the doors after you set the door locks, the doors remain locked.
-If the power mechanism ever fails, the manual door lock will override the power controls.
+If the power mechanism fails, the manual door locks will override the power controls.
+Pulling on a front inside door handle will automatically override and release the front door lock.